kunpengcompute/KAE/docs/en/faq.md

 2. Check the KAE installation mode.

-    Currently, only the openEuler 4.19 kernel allows KAE installation using an RPM or DEB package.
-For other kernel versions, you need to compile and install KAE using the source code (the KAE 1 branch for kernel 4.19 and the KAE 2 branch for kernel 5.1*x*).
+    The current active maintenance version, KAE 2.0, supports installation from both source code and RPM packages.
+For kernel 4.19, compilation and installation from source code must be used; this supports user mode only, and does not support kernel-mode interfaces such as encryption/decryption and compression/decompression interfaces in the Linux kernel crypto API, dm-crypt, and SM4-XTS.
 Select a KAE installation method based on the actual situation.
 For details, see [Installation Guide](./installation_guide.md).

 3. Check whether the OpenSSL environment variables are configured.